simul/simul.github.io/legal/igula.md

 22. Amendments of this Agreement

-Simul may issue an amended Agreement at any time in its discretion by providing notice to you or by providing you with digital access to the amended Agreement when you next log in to your Account, or download additional Content or new Versions.
+Simul may issue an amended Agreement at any time in its discretion by providing notice to you or by providing you with digital access to the amended Agreement when you next log in to your Account, or download additional Examples or new Versions.
 You are not required to accept the amended Agreement.
-However, in order to continue accessing your Account or to download or use additional Content or new Versions, you must accept the amended Agreement.
-By logging in to your Account, or downloading or using additional Content or a new Version, you hereby agree to be bound by the amended Agreement then most recently issued by Simul.
-If you do not accept the amended Agreement, you may not log in to your Account, download or use additional Content, or download or use any new Version that is made available by Simul contemporaneously with or after the issuance of that amended Agreement.
+However, in order to continue accessing your Account or to download or use additional Examples or new Versions, you must accept the amended Agreement.
+By logging in to your Account, or downloading or using additional Examples or a new Version, you hereby agree to be bound by the amended Agreement then most recently issued by Simul.
+If you do not accept the amended Agreement, you may not log in to your Account, download or use additional Examples, or download or use any new Version that is made available by Simul contemporaneously with or after the issuance of that amended Agreement.
 This will not terminate your Licence for the Licensed Product that you downloaded prior to the issuance of the amended Agreement.
 If you are an organization, acceptance of an amended Agreement by any of your Users will be binding on you.

 23. Notices